 Fukuro No Mise has an English speaker on Fridays (a Hawaiian, given the number of times I saw “Mahalo” on the written materials), but the staff that was on duty while I was there were able to understand and speak English.
 There are also many signs in both Japanese and English, which was very helpful.

 Fukuro no Mise is a great place, but it might be a bit difficult to get to for visitors.
 Luckily, Harajuku also has an owl cafe.
 Let Voyagin help you book your reservation at the Lovely Owl Cafe!

 Owl Cafe Fukuro no Mise Tsukishima

-Nearest Station: 6-minute walk from Tsukishima Station exit 10 (click on the Google Map for walking directions)
+Nearest Station: 6-minute walk from Tsukishima Station exit 10 (plan your route at the link and click on the Google Map below for walking directions)